 Himeji Castle (UNESCO) A striking white castle dominating the landscape

-Step foot inside this castle of classic Japanese design
+Step inside this castle of classic Japanese design

 Explore the expansive grounds of this imposing yet beautiful structure and climb up the steep and narrow staircases to the top of the castle.